-Live and Let Laugh Inc.'s headquarters is located in Mountain View, California.
-Employees in this office can make calls within the United States and Canada, and to the branch office in Mexico City.
-Calls to other countries are expensive and there is no reason to make such calls.
-Thomas Punchline (the company network administrator) can change the settings to block such calls.
+The Live And Let Laugh Inc headquarters is located in HPR, i.e. Happy People Republic.
+Employees in this office can make calls within the country and also to the neighboring BSL (Bliss Seekers Land).
+Calls to other countries (especially calls out of Emotion Union) would be costly and there is actually no reason to make such calls.
+Thomas Punchline (company network administrator) can change the settings easily to block such calls.

-- The prefix for calling to an external network (outside line) must be a part of the string (number 9 in our example). - All international calls (011) are forbidden. - To enable the prefix for Mexico City, allow prefix (country code = 52, city code = 55).
-Including the prefix 9 for outside dialing, the prefix is 90115255.
+- the prefix for calling to external network must be a part of the string (in our case, it is 9) - all international prefixes (00) are forbidden - enable the prefix for Bliss Seekers Land 0052 (including the prefix for calling external network, it makes 90052)

-Apply the following settings:
+Apply settings as described below:

-- 1. In the Configuration $\rightarrow$ Definitions $\rightarrow$ Call Permission Groups section, click Add. - 2.
-Type a name for the group (for example, International calls disabled) and a description. - 3.
-In the Add Call Permission Group dialog box, click Add and enter the prefix for calls to external networks (9), followed by the prefix for international calls 011.
-The result is 9011. - 4.
+- 1. In section Configuration \rightarrow Definitions \rightarrow Call Permission Groups, click Add. - 2.
+Enter the name for the group (for example, International calls disabled) and a description. - 3.
+In dialog Add Call Permission Group, click Add and enter the prefix for international calls 00 together with your prefix for calls to external networks which is 9.
+The result is 900. - 4.
 Set the rule to Deny. - 5.
-Repeat step 3 to add another rule for calls to Mexico City: 90115255. - 6.
-Set the rule to Allow.

-Here is an example of the final configuration:
+To allow calls to the Bliss Seekers Land, it is necessary to add another rule.
+This rule allows calls to prefix 0052. - 6.
+Figure $\underline{1}$ shows the example of the final configuration.